alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 [photoelectric effect](https://en.wikipedia.org/wiki/Photoelectric_effect).
 Apparently they were onto something.

-In the coming years a few pioneers would formalize what is now known as quantum mechanics.
+In the coming years some brave pioneers would formalize what is now known as quantum mechanics.
 In essence they were just answering the same question that had been poised by [Democritos of Abdera](https://en.wikipedia.org/wiki/Democritus)